-Taylor Yard will be fed primarily by students from Marshall, Franklin, and Eagle Rock High Schools.
-Feeder Middle Schools include Irving, King, and Nightingale.
+Hilda Solis will be fed primarily by students from the East Side Academic Zone of choice which include Belvedere MS, Griffith MS, Stevenson MS, El Sereno MS, Wilson HS, Torres HS, and Garfield HS.
 The community has various assets.
-It is rich in diversity and approximately 75% of the students presently attending the three high schools are of Hispanic descent, with families from several backgrounds.
-In addition, about 10% identified themselves as Asian with various roots; approximately 60% are English Learners; approximately 72% of students from the feeder high schools participate in the School Meal Program.
-A recent analysis of 858 Marshall High School C-track students, who live in Elysian Valley and will likely attend schools at the Central Region HS #13, identifies 68.3% of students as English Language Learners; this includes students in ESL, students in "sheltered" classes, and those who have been reclassified as English proficient.
-Many of the students in "sheltered" classes spend an extended amount of time awaiting redesignation.
+It is rich in Mexican culture and approximately 99% of the students presently attending the feeder schools are of Hispanic descent, with families from several backgrounds, but predominately of Mexican descent.
+Approximately 25% are English Learners; approximately 88% of students from the feeder high schools participate in the School Meal Program.
+A recent analysis of students, who live in the East Side Academic Zone of Choice and who will likely attend the Hilda Solis Learning Academy, identifies 28% of students as English Language Learners; this includes students in ESL and students in sheltered classes.
+Many of the students in sheltered classes spend an extended amount of time awaiting re-designation.
 Often long-term English Language Learners and their parents are not aware that the students have not reclassified as English proficient.

-According to the Glassell Park Survey, which surveyed 1166 students, 21 parents, 14 educators, and 16 residents, 66% of the students plan to attend a 2-yr or 4-yr college.
-Approximately 34% of students surveyed are interested in other career options.
+A majority of the students who will attend the Hilda L. Solis Learning Academy come from low socioeconomic homes where English is not the primary language.
+In fact the average median income for household in this community is \$29,755, which is by definition poverty status, and for more than 87% of the families English is the second language.
+Many parents are likely to have a limited education in their home countries or the United States and thus are unfamiliar with academic requirements or post-secondary possibilities regardless of their desire to provide a solid education for their children.
 All members of the design team work or have worked at least 10 years in the affected areas and understand the value parents and families place on education.
 The STBE design team will use this knowledge to create an educational environment that promotes the values and endeavors of the community.